 6. Once done, then click on the Create button.

-7. Then it will open the WordPress editor, now you have to create the header template main container using the Container block from Nexter Blocks.
+7. Then it will open the WordPress editor.
+Create the header template’s main container using the Container block from Nexter Blocks.

 For the rest of the elements in the template, you can use blocks from Nexter Blocks, WordPress blocks or any other block.